Your volunteer opportunities in our Refurbishment Centres

 There are so many opportunities, there must be one for you!

 It's all hands on deck when the vans come back loaded with tools.
 A friendly welcome is always needed when a supporter brings in tools to donate.
-Then, with a van unloaded into our donation bay, the tools need to be sorted into trades and either boxed up to be sent on to another centre for refurbishing or sorted into crates for the refurbishing teams across the centre to collect.
+Once the tools are unloaded they need to be sorted into trades and either boxed up to be sent on to another centre or sorted into crates for the refurbishing teams across the centre to collect.

 In each of our centres, we have teams of people refurbishing tools.
 This ranges from saw sharpening, plane restoration, drill sharpening and any number of other tasks to ensure all the tools go on to last many more years.

 All power tools need PAT testing and checking to ensure they are safe to use.
 It may just mean replacing a plug, or it can be taking the cover off for a detailed inspection.
 Power tools range from DIY drills to large free standing industrial pillar drills.